Who is the "us" God refers to in the Bible?

 Now, about the "us" God referred to in Genesis 3:

-The "us" Yahweh is talking to is the other parts of Himself - the "Echad" (His plurality - the entities by which He has revealed Himself to us: Father, Son, Holy Spirit, burning bush, pillars of cloud and fire; He revealed Himself as "three men" to Abraham at the Oaks of Mamre, and He's even spoken through a donkey).
-We know He couldn't have been talking to the angels, because the angels couldn't have been "one of us", as they were created beings.
-So, that leaves "Himself".....
+The "us" Yahweh is talking to is the other parts of Himself - the "Echad" (His plurality - the entities by which He has revealed Himself to us: Father, Son, Ruach, burning bush, pillars of cloud and fire; He revealed Himself as "three men" to Abraham at the Oaks of Mamre, and He's even spoken through a donkey).
+While some have suggested that Genesis 3:22 means there must be multiple "gods", we know this is not the case from countless other scriptures where YHWH states categorically that He is the ONLY God.
+(See for example Isaiah 45, verses 5, 6, and 8).
+We also know that Yeshua was present at the creation (John 1:1-4), so that automatically means "two" were present which makes it possible to say "us" in Genesis 3.22.

-Only God Himself knows why He didn't complete that sentence in Genesis 3 22.
-It was probably because it's pretty self-explanatory: If man gets too much knowledge (as he already has - and just look at some of the BAD that has come of it because it's been abused by many), then man will be like the angel Lucifer was, and try to become God.
+The thing is also: If man gets too much knowledge (as he already has - and just look at some of the BAD that has come of it because it's been abused by many), then man will be like the angel Lucifer was, and try to become God.
 It's our sin nature to be dominant.
-(If you ask people such as the Scientologists - the religion that the Hollywood crowd is enamored with - man is ALREADY God!)
+(If you ask people such as the Scientologists - the religion that the Hollywood crowd is enamored with - man is already God!)
 That, naturally, can only lead to a complete downfall along with total destruction of mankind - especially, in view of the fact that God's ultimate goal is to have man live with Him in eternity....